zzhikai/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**
-Notes are placed in this guide to assist you in interpreting the terminology used throughout this guide.
+Notes are placed in this guide to specify extra details on the command format and serves as a guide to assist you.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**